Reconciliation

 There are four types of RAP, determined by Reconciliation Australia, to reflect the stages of reconciliation progress, being Reflect, Innovate, Stretch and Elevate.

-Throughout our previous two RAPs, the City has strengthened its relationship with the local Noongar Elders, community and celebrated Noongar culture and tradition through numerous events, activities and workshops.
+Throughout our previous RAPs, the City has strengthened its relationship with the local Noongar Elders, community and celebrated Noongar culture and tradition through numerous events, activities and workshops.
 We have created a more empathetic and culturally sensitive workplace and increased our procurement from Aboriginal businesses.

 Innovate Reconciliation Action Plan 2022-2024